The Next Big Thing*

 Patrick M. Tracy

 For a wicked good short story, you can’t go wrong with a piece by Patrick Tracy.
 His prose is tight, vivid, and often spiced with a touch of humor, reminiscent of Jeff Strand.
 He seems to write across genres with ease.
 He’s also an accomplished poet.
 I’m hoping he’ll publish a collection of his short stories for a nice long read.
 (Hint, hint.)

 Paul Genesse is the literary equivalent of James Brown: the hardest working man in the book business.
 He is a dynamo.
 In the last year, Paul published the third YA novel in his Iron Dragon fantasy series, edited volumes 3 & 4 of The Crimson Pact anthologies, and finished the first draft of Medusa’s Daughter, a novel I had the honor of reviewing as an alpha reader and expect to see in print soon.
 He has the page-turning formula down to a science.

 I feel a definite simpatico with Justin Swapp.
 We both threw our lot into the fiction market around the same time.
 He now has a handful of great reads on Amazon, and the artwork of his book covers just make me drool.
 His short stories are crisp with twists.
 I look forward to reading his YA novel, The Magic Shop, this year.

-While my friend and fellow critique group member, Matt Bailey, doesn’t yet have his novel in print, let me just give heads up that it will be.
+While my friend and fellow critique group member, Matt Bailey, doesn't yet have his novel in print, let me just give heads up that it will be.
 His prose is poetry.
 Plus he does a hell of a job creating his world and writing an epic adventure that leaves you begging for more.
-(Unfortunately, he doesn’t have a personal blog yet for linking.)
+He's now building up his publication credits, with many sci fi short stories published in anthologies and magazines.
+(Unfortunately, he doesn't have a personal blog yet for linking.)